 Day to day support of stakeholders in all model related questions.

-Consulted on all aspects of risk management that fall within QMR's remit.
+Risk Management Consulted on all aspects of risk management that fall within GMV's remit.

-Consulted on all aspects of governance that fall within QMR's remit.
+Governance Consulted on all aspects of governance that fall within QMV's remit.

 Regulatory & Business Conduct

 Display exemplary conduct and live by the Group's Values and Code of Conduct.

 Take personal responsibility for embedding the highest standards of ethics, including regulatory and business conduct, across Standard Chartered Bank.
 This includes understanding and ensuring compliance with, in letter and spirit, all applicable laws, regulations, guidelines and the Group Code of Conduct.

 Effectively and collaboratively identify, escalate, mitigate and resolve risk, conduct and compliance matters.

 Market Risk Analytics Team

 Knowledge of financial mathematics, derivative pricing, collateral and initial margin knowledge, model monitoring.